With Treatment

 Services provided:

-Gateway Foundation Springfield is an in-patient heroin rehab center in Springfield, IL, 62703 zip code.
+Gateway Foundation Springfield is an inpatient heroin rehabilitation center in Springfield, Illinois, 62703 zip code.

 Address: 2200 Lake Victoria Drive, Springfield, IL 62703 in Sangamon County